lassebunk/gretel/README.md

 :current_class           | CSS class for the current link or span.
 Can be set to `nil` for no class.                                                  | `"current"`
 :pretext_class           | CSS class for the pretext, if given.
 Can be set to `nil` for no class.                                                     | `"pretext"`
 :posttext_class          | CSS class for the posttext, if given.
 Can be set to `nil` for no class.                                                    | `"posttext"`
+:link_class              | CSS class for the link, if given.
+Can be set to `nil` for no class.                                                        | None
 :container_tag           | Tag type that contains the breadcrumbs.                                                                                    | `:div`
 :fragment_tag            | Tag type to contain each breadcrumb fragment/link.                                                                         | None
 :aria_current            | Value of `aria-current` attribute.                                                                                         | None